 - The third stage is executing the project.
 You will spend most of your time and money in this step.

 - Monitoring and controlling is a process that happens throughout the project life cycle.

 - Closing the project is the last step.
 Here, you close all procurement contracts, update the lessons learned, and release the team.

-So, you can see that the PMI has arranged the process groups in the way that the activities happen.
-The order for these activities is: initiating, planning, executing, monitoring and controlling, and closing.
-You need all these process group to complete the project.
+So, you can see that the PMI has arranged the process groups in the same way real-life activities take place.
+These five process groups of project management are: initiating, planning, executing, monitoring & controlling, and closing.
+You will work through each of these process groups to complete the project.

-Now, you may wonder about the knowledge areas and how they are grouped.
-You might be wondering if there is any relationship between knowledge areas or between knowledge areas and process groups.
+Now, you may be curious about the PMBOK knowledge areas and how they are grouped.
+You might wonder if there is any relationship between knowledge areas or between knowledge areas and process groups.